 Apple chips are a real treat.
 We love them and here we share how we make them.
 Apple chips are an expensive treat, once you know how easy it is to make your own, you will want to have them all the time.

 Apple leather is really just dried apple sauce or butter.
-The sauce will give you a thinner leather and more even texture.
+The sauce will give you a thinner leather and a more even texture.
 Apple butter will be darker and richer in taste.
 You choose.

-Spread the apple sauce or butter even on a backing cheat or drying sheet, and dehydrate in the oven or dehydrator till it is dry.
+Spread the apple sauce or butter even on a baking cheat or drying sheet, and dehydrate in the oven or dehydrator till it is dry.
 A lower temperature will need longer, 170F in an oven needs about 3 hours.

-I used just our local apples and started with making an apple butter first.
+I used just our local apples and started with making apple butter first.
 Then it is boiled down till all the moisture is evaporated.
 Then the batter is pressed and dried.
 Adding some less cooked apples gives it some interesting texture.
 Also, walnuts and cinnamon can be added.

 My apple cheese still has to dry, so I don’t know yet how it will taste.
 It sure was a fun project.